Immodicus/IC-Projeto-2/README.md

 `img_effects` input_img result_img

 #### Note:
-The program will ask you for which effect you want
+The program will ask you for which effect you want to apply

 #### Example:
 - `img_effects` 03.256.ppm effected.ppm // apply affects to 03.256.ppm and save them in effected.ppm